PRESIDENT

 GOD BLESS AMERICA

-Nassau Blue meets on the first Saturday of each month, except December, no meetings in July and August.
+Nassau Blue meets on a Saturday of each month, no meetings in July and August.
 Members and guests can arrive at 12 noon for lunch.
 The meeting starts at 1PM.

 BASIC FIREARMS TRAINING